awilli1186/wee-website/source/content/v3/generator/task.md

 name: Task
 ---

-This task will compile sites defined in `wee.json` on demand.
-[Read more](/generator) about static generation.
+This task will compile sites defined in wee.json on demand.

 ```bash
 wee run:generate